Myeloid/lymphoid neoplasms with eosinophilia and defining gene rearrangement (MLN-TK)

 • Phenotypically possible presentation as MPN, MDS/MPN

-8p11 translocation, different fusion partners - 14 described so far
+8p11 translocation, other fusion partners possible

 JAK2